grafana/mimir/docs/sources/operators-guide/visualizing-metrics/dashboards/scaling/index.md

 weight: 140
 ---

-# Grafana Mimir Scaling dashboard
+# Grafana Mimir scaling dashboard

-The Scaling dashboard shows services that are not scaled correctly.
+The scaling dashboard displays services that you can optionally scale up, in the event of a failure that is caused by one or more specific reasons.

 ## Example